Healthy Homes Assessment Glenside

 Glenside Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory for all Glenside and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Glenside and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate conformance with each Healthy Homes Standard that apply or will be applied during the tenancy of their rental properties.
+• Property managers and landlords have to keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.

-• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

 Beginning 1 July 2023

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes